-• Copy of passports
+- Copy of passports

-• The completion of a form – ”Personal Particulars” – necessary for the legal process
+- The completion of a form – ”Personal Particulars” – necessary for the legal process

-If there is no Greek Consulate in your area, you can sign the Power of Attorney at a local Public Notary, but then it has to be authorised.
-Your lawyer will send you a draft copy of the Power of Attorney, which you will need to fill in with the name and other details of your representative.
-Then these documents have to be signed and formalised at the Consulate or local Public Notary.
+If there is no Greek Consulate in your area, you can sign the Power of Attorney at a local Public Notary Office.
+However, in this case, it then needs to be authorised.
+Your Lawyer will send you a draft copy of the Power of Attorney, which you will need to fill in with the name and details of your representative.
+Upon completion these documents need to be signed and formalised at the Consulate or local Public Notary Office.
+Your Lawyer will:-

-• Examine any encumbrances on the property
+- Examine any encumbrances on the property.

-• Control technical drawings on the property
+- Control technical drawings/plans on the property.

-Greek law requires that the buyers obtain their own lawyer when purchasing a property, which guarantees that the right procedures are followed.
-Therefore you could even claim that buying property in Greece is safer than in other countries!
-You can, of course, deal with the purchasing process yourself, but the cost will be no less.
+Greek law requires buyers to obtain their own Lawyer when purchasing a property above 80.000 € which guarantees that the right procedures are followed.
+For this reason, you could claim that buying property in Greece is safer than in other Countries!
+You can however, deal with the purchasing process yourself.
+Although an option, unfortunately the cost of such will be no less.

 ”By using Kreta Eiendom the legal process of buying a property will be much easier than you imagine.
 We just do it all!”